-So much was the success of Wise Children’s partnership with TicketCo TV and the delivery of Romantics Anonymous, the production company has confirmed another live show will be broadcast in December.
+So much was the success of Wise Children’s partnership with TicketCo Media Services and the delivery of Romantics Anonymous, the production company has confirmed another live show will be broadcast in December.

-Hosted once again by the Bristol Old Vic, The Flying Lovers of Vitebsk will be broadcast via TicketCo TV.
+Hosted once again by the Bristol Old Vic, The Flying Lovers of Vitebsk will be broadcast via TicketCo Media Services.

 “Everyone at Wise Children agreed at the beginning of lockdown that we hold two key responsibilities,” said Mr Baker.
 “We are responsible for the employment of freelance workers, some of whom slipped through the net regarding the Government’s financial support schemes, and the enjoyment of our customers.

 “Like we have seen in the sport sector, theatre is responsible for providing a mental boost for many in these challenging times.
-We are thrilled that with TicketCo TV’s support, we are able to deliver a show that is not only of high quality but also financially viable too.”
+We are thrilled that with TicketCo Media Services’s support, we are able to deliver a show that is not only of high quality but also financially viable too.”

 Impressed by the pay-per-view live streaming ticket sales for Romantics Anonymous, Baker is confident that hybrid events will become a key part of the theatre industry’s future.